There are a few things to consider when you're deciding which international opportunity to take. This page includes our guidance to help you do this.

 Understand the practicalities

 - How much will your placement cost and what funding is available for you?
-Funding is available to study abroad for a term, to work abroad in Europe for 2-3 months and to study or work abroad over the summer for less than 2 months
+Funding is available to study abroad for a term, or to work, volunteer or study abroad over the summer for at least one month.

 - Will you need a visa?